Max Brödel: Department of Art as Applied to Medicine

 In 1910, Brödel received an inviting offer for a position at the Mayo Clinic.
-Gynecologist and close friend of Brödel, Dr. Thomas S. Cullen, began raising funds for a department where Brödel could remain content at Johns Hopkins and train the next generation of medical illustrators with the necessary skills and background.
+Gynecologist and close friend of Brödel, Thomas S. Cullen, began raising funds for a department where Brödel could remain content at Johns Hopkins and train the next generation of medical illustrators with the necessary skills and background.
 Henry Walters, a Baltimore financier, philanthropist and art collector, agreed to fund the creation of this endeavor.
 In 1911, Brödel became the inaugural director for the Department of Art as Applied to Medicine at Johns Hopkins.
 His goal was to train medical illustrators to work in conjunction with physicians to increase understanding of how the body works.
 The program was the first medical illustration program, and attracted both medical and art students from all around the world.

 In an article published in the September 1911 edition of The Johns Hopkins Hospital Bulletin, Brödel laid out his case for the creation of the department.
 “Its purpose,” he wrote, “is to bridge over the gap existing between art and medicine, and to train a new generation of artists to illustrate medical journals and books in the future and to spare them the years of trial and disappointment of their self-taught predecessors.”

 The Department of Art as Applied to Medicine is still recognized for their excellence in visual communication in science and medicine.
 Many former students at the Department of Art as Applied to Medicine would later make up a large percentage of the founding members of the Association of Medical Illustrators, which began in 1945.
 Several notable artists who were heavily influenced by Brödel include the following: